Assigning Service Ownership Automatically Through Policies

 When there is a Default Ownership targeting the selected destination, Commander applies the policy actions after they are combined with other metadata that may be inherited from a source template and supplied on the request form.
 For an automated deployment, Commander applies the combined values; for a manual deployment, Commander populates the wizard with the combined values.

 - created outside of Commander (that is, created directly in the cloud account or managed Kubernetes cluster)

 A Default Ownership policy reduces the time required to set service ownership, and it ensures that services are always assigned to an owner who can manage them and the services are always visible to organization members.

 Using a Default Ownership policy to automatically assign ownership to new services also allows you to track who's incurring service costs, and can be used to assign ownership to costs in public cloud billing data for the purposes of Cost Analytics.

 Tip: You can also set ownership information through a completion workflow with a Set Ownership step.
 To ensure that the proper values are set, it's best to set metadata through policy or through a completion workflow, not both.
 The metadata values that are applied last are those that take effect.
-Note that you can't currently run workflows on any Kubernetes resources except for Kubernetes clusters.

 Configuration > Policies